German court approves Lufthansa strike | DW | 06.11.2019

 Staff want better conditions

-A German union on Monday called on Lufthansa cabin crew to begin a strike, demanding better pay and conditions.
+Wednesday's ruling comes after a German union on Monday had called on Lufthansa cabin crew to begin a strike, demanding better pay and conditions.

 "This will affect all Lufthansa flights scheduled to leave from airports in Germany," the deputy chairman of the UFO cabin crew union, Daniel Flohr, said in a statement.
 He cited Lufthansa's "ongoing refusal" to negotiate.